Asbestos Exposure at the Brooklyn Navy Yard

 Why This History Can Matter in a Claim

-Because asbestos illnesses surface so long after exposure, the time to bring a claim is generally measured from diagnosis rather than from the original exposure, and the applicable deadline varies by state.
+Because the yard closed in 1966, every exposure there is now more than half a century old, which is exactly the timescale on which these diseases surface.
+The time to bring a claim is generally measured from diagnosis, not from the exposure, and the deadline varies by state.
 If you are researching on behalf of yourself or a family member, our companion directory can connect you with New York asbestos lawyers who handle these matters, and you can also see who may qualify for an asbestos claim.

 Worked at or served through the Brooklyn Navy Yard, and later diagnosed with an asbestos-related illness?
 A free, no-obligation case review can help clarify whether your history and diagnosis may support a claim.